waleed170/12_ECOMMERCE_WEB/README.md

-# 12_ECOMMERCE_WEB
+# ShopStop
 Ecommerce Platform
 # E-Commerce Platform

 ## Introduction
 This project is a fully responsive e-commerce platform developed using React.js, Tailwind CSS, Formik and Vite.
-It features a comprehensive set of functionalities, including product listings, detailed product pages, a shopping cart.
+It features a comprehensive set of functionalities, including product listings, detailed product pages, a shopping cart, darkmode and lightmode.

 ## Features
 - **Responsive Design:** Fully responsive layout optimized for various devices.